shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 ## Video 63
 - **Arrays in JS**

+## Video 64
+- Solution video of Exercise No. 10

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>